What is Hypnosis Used for?

 How Many Hypnosis Sessions Are Needed?

 My goal for you is to be fully independent and not reliant on weekly or monthly sessions, so the time we spend together with be relatively brief.
-On average, we will work together between 1 and 3 sessions.
+On average, we will work together for around 3 sessions.

 To get started, book a free consultation online.